Psychological projection

-Psychological projection is a defence mechanism of alterity concerning "inside" content mistaken to be coming from the "outside" Other.
-It forms the basis of empathy by the projection of personal experiences to understand someone else's subjective world.
-In its malignant forms, it is a defense mechanism in which the ego defends itself against disowned and highly negative parts of the self by denying their existence in themselves and attributing them to others, breeding misunderstanding and causing untold interpersonal damage.
-A bully may project their own feelings of vulnerability onto the target, or a person who is confused may project feelings of confusion and inadequacy onto other people.
-Projection incorporates blame shifting and can manifest as shame dumping.
-Projection has been described as an early phase of introjection.

-Historical precursors
+In psychology, psychoanalysis, and psychotherapy, projection is the mental process in which an individual attributes their own internal thoughts, beliefs, emotions, experiences, and personality traits to another person or group.

+Definition

+The American Psychological Association Dictionary of Psychology defines projection as follows:[T]he process by which one attributes one’s own individual positive or negative characteristics, affects, and impulses to another person or group... often a defense mechanism in which unpleasant or unacceptable impulses, stressors, ideas, affects, or responsibilities are attributed to others.
+For example, the defense mechanism of projection enables a person conflicted over expressing anger to change “I hate them” to “They hate me.”
+Such defensive patterns are often used to justify prejudice or evade responsibility.

+History

 A prominent precursor in the formulation of the projection principle was Giambattista Vico.
 In 1841, Ludwig Feuerbach was the first enlightenment thinker to employ this concept as the basis for a systematic critique of religion.

 The Babylonian Talmud (500 AD) notes the human tendency toward projection and warns against it: "Do not taunt your neighbour with the blemish you yourself have."
-Religious people of the Christian faith believe that in the New Testament, Jesus also warned against projection: "Why do you look at the speck of sawdust in your brother's eye and pay no attention to the plank in your own eye?
+In the parable of the Mote and the Beam in the New Testament, Jesus warned against projection:Why do you look at the speck of sawdust in your brother's eye and pay no attention to the plank in your own eye?
 How can you say to your brother, 'Let me take the speck out of your eye,' when all the time there is a plank in your own eye?
-You hypocrite, first take the plank out of your own eye, and then you will see clearly to remove the speck from your brother's eye."
+You hypocrite, first take the plank out of your own eye, and then you will see clearly to remove the speck from your brother's eye.

-Psychoanalytic developments
+Freud

-Projection (Projektion) was conceptualised by Sigmund Freud in his letters to Wilhelm Fliess, and further refined by Karl Abraham and Anna Freud.
-Freud considered that, in projection, thoughts, motivations, desires, and feelings that cannot be accepted as one's own are dealt with by being placed in the outside world and attributed to someone else.
-What the ego refuses to accept is split off and placed in another.
+Projection (Projektion) was first conceptualised by Sigmund Freud in his letters to Wilhelm Fliess, and further refined by Karl Abraham and Anna Freud.
+Freud argued that in projection, thoughts, motivations, desires, and feelings that cannot be accepted as one's own are dealt with by being placed in the outside world and attributed to someone else.
+Freud would later argue that projection did not take place arbitrarily, but rather seized on and exaggerated an element that already existed on a small scale in the other person.

-Freud would later come to believe that projection did not take place arbitrarily, but rather seized on and exaggerated an element that already existed on a small scale in the other person.
-(The related defence of projective identification differs from projection in that the other person is expected to become identified with the impulse or desire projected outside, so that the self maintains a connection with what is projected, in contrast to the total repudiation of projection proper.)
+According to Freud, projective identification occurs when the other person introjects, or unconsciously adopts, that which is projected onto them.
+In projective identification, the self maintains a connection with what is projected, in contrast to the total repudiation of projection proper.